trex-paxos/trex-paxos-jvm/README.md

     boolean vote ){}
 ```

-A careful reader of the code above would be notice the boolean `vote`, which implies each node may
+The boolean `vote` implies each node may
 respond with either a positive acknowledgement or a negative acknowledgement.
 This implementation includes negative acknowledgements to both `prepare` and `accept`
 messages.
 When a leader receives a majority negative response, it abdicates.